davidborzek/rofi-vscode/README.md

 Replace ``[directory]`` with the directory of your vscode workspaces. (e.g. ``/home/user/git``)

+### Functions

 The script will open a rofi dmenu where it will list all the directories in the given workspaces directory.
 If you select a directory (or project) it will open it in vscode.

-The ``Create new workspace`` functionality asks your for new directory name and creates a new directory in the workspaces folder.
+- ``Create new workspace``: It asks you for new directory name and creates a new directory in the workspaces folder.
+Finally it will open it in VSCode.
+- ``Add existing project from git`` : It allows you to clone a git repository from the scirpt either from a SSH or a HTTPS source.

 ### Keybindings